hoangphuoc25/Engineering-Challenge-Backend/README.md

 * The autocomplete must use one of the state of the art technologies (e.g. Elastic search)

 ### Testing
-* Write both integration & unit tests, especially the code for scrapping food data
+* Write both integration & unit tests.
+The tests should cover food scraping as well as the API end points.

 ## Judging Criteria
 * What you have produced will determine your final outcome.
 You will be scored based upon your coding style and the ability to follow "good code" [See: Google Javascript Guidelines](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml)